anhhchu/metimur/README.md

 The **advanced** notebook provides a convenient way to:
 1. Generate Data
-* Industry benchmark data (TPCH and TPCDS)  (if not exists)
-* Or generate your own sample data with available schemas
+* Generate your own sample data with available schemas
 2. Execute queries concurrently using [Databricks SQL Connector](https://docs.databricks.com/en/dev-tools/python-sql-connector.html) on existing data, and easily benchmark the duration of each query on Serverless, Pro, and Serverless warehouses